Glossary

 M

-Message A signed data blob stored permanently on-chain.
-Contains sender, payload, timestamp, signature.
+Message A signed data payload submitted to Obsidian.
+Contains sender, payload, nonce, chainId, signature.

 N